The Complete Guide on Cell Tower Rental Lease Rates

 In many instances, three site candidates are adequate engineering selections to trigger the site acquisition team into action.
 The site acquisition team performs homework by reviewing title reports to see who owns what property, assess how difficult it may be to interact with some of these owners (IBM, Bureau of Land Management, or Farmer John Smith).
 Naturally, site acquisition specialists are human and will always seek the path of least resistance.
 If given three choices by engineers to choose from, the site acquisition specialist will always choose the landlord that is easiest to work with, yields the highest probability of success, is the most responsive to requests for information, and is willing to accept the lowest rent.
 In reality, ideal landlords are hard to find.

 The site acquisition specialist will study property title reports, make initial contact with property owners, arrange some site visits with architects, engineers, zoning specialists, and construction staff to ascertain which of the three candidates is primary, second, and third.
 This designation is important.
 It determines the amount of resources the wireless carrier is going to allocate to each property, particularly time and money, to advance their understanding and attachment to the site.
 If any one of the candidates fail to meet the build criteria, the carriers will move down the list to the next candidate.
-Knowing whether a property’s site is a primary candidate or a backup candidate is important.
+Knowing whether a property’s site is a primary candidate or a backup candidate is very important for a cell tower lease.
 If the site is secondary, discussions with the carriers may not go very far if the primary landlord satisfies all wireless carrier requirements.

 What Determines Cell Tower Lease Rates